oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Renamed b64token to token68 for consistency with RFC7235
 * Restored content from old appendix B about application/x-www-form-urlencoded
 * Clarified that clients must not parse access tokens
+* Expanded text around when `redirect_uri` parameter is required in the authorization request

 -09